needleful/godot/README.md

 ## Should I use this for my own projects?

-No.  I'm sharing this for those interested in the game *At the Ends of Eras*.
+No. I made this because it was more fun than porting the game to Godot 4, which would be a much more adviseable solution.